 The ICSS recognises the value of employee diversity and strives to create a culture of commitment to our mission, one which fosters a positive and empowering workplace for all our employees.
 Our truly international and diverse team comes from 18 nations and speaks over 20 languages.
 ICSS is an equal opportunity employer.

 Financial Auditing and Quality Management System

-The ICSS Group prepares financial statements in accordance with International Financial Reporting Standards.
-The ICSS is audited on annual basis as per our founding documents article 20 and 21.
+The ICSS prepares financial statements in accordance with International Financial Reporting Standards.
+The ICSS is audited on an annual basis as per our founding documents articles 20 and 21.
 ICSS headquarters financial records are currently audited by KPMG.